dBildungsplattform/dbildungs-iam-server/docs/migration.md

 Run `npm run db:migr` to create a new migration

+Run `npm run db:migr up` apply the latest version of migration to the database, latest migration files MUST BE available in `./dist/migrations`.
+You can ensure this by starting the app via `npm run start`.

-Run `npm run db:migr init` to create a new initial migration
+Run `npm run db:migr init` to create a new initial migration (not necessary anymore, initial migration has been done)

+## Execution

 ## Files